What is a differential equation?

 as a trial function.

 This illustrates a general rule.
-If the function on the right-hand-side of the differential equation has exactly the same form as one of the complementary functions, you multiply the usual trial function by the independent variable to give a new trial function.
+If the function on the right-hand-side of the differential equation has exactly the same form as one of the terms of the complementary function, you multiply the usual trial function by the independent variable to give a new trial function.
 In order to recognise these special cases when they arise, it is worth getting into the habit of finding the complementary function before the particular integral.

-- Find the general solution of the differential equation
+Determine the general solution for the differential equation

 Solutions